matthewyang204/iPod-Syncer-Bundle/README.md

 # iPod-Syncer-Bundle
 A bundle that allows you to sync small pieces of information to older iPods.
 Apple no longer officially supports syncing Contacts, Notes, and Calendars.
-This bundle so far contains an app that syncs contacts and an app that syncs notes.
-I am working on calendars.
+This bundle can sync those to older iPods on newer Macs.

 Latest version: 1.0